drush211/Speedruns/Games/X_Men_Arcade/Guides/6P_Japanese_Expert.md

   * Ult the shooters, then die while the elevator is going up.
   * Ult the sentinels when they stop coming, then move to the right.
   * Ult the 4 earthspawn, then move right.
-  * Be on bottom to avoid the lizards, then ult when the 2nd guy comes through the door.
+  * Be on top to avoid the lizards, then ult when the 2nd guy comes through the door.
   * Ult the right side.
   * Die to the next wave, then spawn and kill the entire left.
 Then jump to the right and Ult.
+It's important to kill everyone here so you can rule of 5 straight into the Nimrod fight with a death transition.
   * Ult the right most sentinels coming down.
   * Ult the right most again, then move to the next screen and die to a sentinel.